Japan considering providing AstraZeneca's COVID-19 vaccine to Taiwan -newspaper | Health

 Japan considering providing AstraZeneca's COVID-19 vaccine to Taiwan -newspaper

-Japan approved AstraZeneca's vaccine last week but there are no immediate plans to use the shots in the country, amid lingering concerns raised internationally over blood clots.
+Japan approved AstraZeneca's vaccine last week and has contracted to buy 120 million doses.
+But there are no immediate plans to use the shots in the country, amid lingering concerns raised internationally over blood clots.
+AstraZeneca's local partner Daiichi Sankyo Co started bottling the vaccine in March and the stockpile is currently estimated at around 30 million doses which will expire by September if not used.

+The amount is set to increase as AstraZeneca added Nipro Corp this week as its third local partner to conduct filling and packaging of the vaccine.
+Japan started its inoculation drive in mid-February, later than most major economies and using imported doses of the shot developed by Pfizer Inc and BioNTech SE.

+A vaccine developed by Moderna also went into use this week with the opening of mass vaccination centres.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)